yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 ## OAuth request forgery and manipulation

-It is RECOMMENDED Client App acts as a confidential OAuth client.
+It is RECOMMENDED that Client App acts as a confidential OAuth client.

 ## Secure Native application communication